beansebrrr/creative-computing/introduction-to-programming/assessments/A1-programming-skills-portfolio/README.md

 # Assessment 1: Programming Skills Portfolio
-This portfolio contains 10 exercises showcasing the things I've learned thus far.
-Additionally, I have taken and completed Sololearn's [Introduction to Python](https://www.sololearn.com/en/learn/courses/python-introduction) course.
+This portfolio contains 10 exercises showcasing the projects and programs I've created for this assessment.
+Below is my thought process from when I was coding these programs, highlighting my hurdles and solutions to these problems.

 ## Exercise 1: Coding is Cool
 [View Source Code](https://github.com/beansebrrr/creative-computing/blob/main/introduction-to-programming/assessments/A1-programming-skills-portfolio/01-CodingIsCool.py)